 - Salt and pepper, to taste

-Cook the macaroni noodles in a large pot of salted water according to package directions, draining them a minute before the "al dente" cooking time.
+- Cook the macaroni noodles in a large pot of salted water according to package directions, draining them a minute before the "al dente" cooking time.

-Heat the milk in the microwave or on the stove top until very hot but not boiling.
+- Heat the milk in the microwave or on the stove top until very hot but not boiling.

 - Return the pot to the heat and cook the mixture, whisking continuously, another 3-5 minutes or until thickened.
 The sauce should coat the back of the spoon.
 If you put a little bit on a spoon and run your finger through it, the line from your finger should remain.
-Stir in the salt and ground mustard.
-Remove 1 cup of the sauce and store it in airtight container in the fridge to be used for creamy soups or sausage gravy.
+Stir in the salt, garlic powder, ground mustard and cayenne (if desired).
+Season to taste with salt and pepper.

 - Return the remaining sauce to the stove.
 Over low heat, add the cheeses, stirring to melt.
 If you're unable to melt in all the cheese, add a bit more milk, a Tablespoon at a time, until the cheese is melted completely.
 Stir the sauce into the pasta until your desired level of creaminess is reached.
 I find I use all of the sauce sometimes and sometimes I have a little leftover.
 Serve the pasta hot with a sprinkle of parsley if desired.

 I recommend using large elbows, cavatappi, wagon wheels, or gemelli pasta for this recipe.
 I like my macaroni very creamy and saucy so I usually use about 2 cups of dry pasta, but you may want to use 3 cups (or 12 ounces).

 For the cheddar cheese, look for a good quality aged cheddar, preferably aged over 9 months.
 I recommend Tillamook.